telayat/Car_Booking_Analysis_and_Prediction_Capstone_Project/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found in the "Blog-HouseSalesAnalysis.md" [here](https://github.com/telayat/House-Sales-Analysis/blob/main/Blog-HouseSalesAnalysis.md) attached to this repo.
+The main findings of the analysis and prediction can be found in the "Data Scientist Nano Degree (Capstone%20Project)" report [here](https://github.com/telayat/Car_Booking_Analysis_and_Prediction_Capstone_Project/blob/main/Data%20Scientist%20Nano%20Degree%20(Capstone%20Project).pdf) attached to this repo.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The Ames Housing dataset was compiled by Dean De Cock for use in data science education, credit must be given to Dean.
+Thanks to NYC Taxi and Limousine Commission (TLC) and technology providers authorized under the Taxicab & Livery Passenger Enhancement Programs (TPEP/LPEP) for providing the dataset used in this analysis.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview).
-Otherwise, feel free to use the code here as you would like!
+Licensing information and dataset can be found [here](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page)